Harinie-Sethu/NN-LanguageModels/README.md

 - average perp for train = 22508.5078

 ## LSTM
-- 1_b.ipynb and 1_b.py contain code for the LSTM model.
+- 1_b.ipynb contain code for the LSTM model.
 - The model was > 20 MB so you can view it in this link instead: https://drive.google.com/file/d/1ivOhLnMTDQV_zn8pI78LXZGOeG642hRc/view?usp=sharing

 - 2021114008-LM2-test-perplexity and 2021114008-LM2-train-perplexity contain perplexity scores